 - The request must be sent by the application deadline, but the general recommendation itself does not have a strict deadline.

 Application cycles open three to six months prior to the application deadline listed on the program website and close immediately after the application deadline has passed for a given academic term.
 If there are currently no open application cycles for your program, you are probably applying too early or too late.

 To place yourself in the best possible position for consideration and selection to a particular program or exchange, you should meet the published deadline.
 However, application extensions are granted when enrollment in a particular program or exchange is low.
 If you wish to apply for a program after the deadline, you should contact the UW study abroad adviser responsible for that program or exchange.

 If you are applying to FRILA – Independent Learning Abroad, we typically accept late applications.
 Please choose the next available term, and we will adjust your term based on your itinerary.

 Not necessarily.
 When considering your GPA, study abroad advisers and program faculty often look at GPA trends in addition to cumulative marks.
 If you have a couple quarters of sub-par performance that pull you below the required GPA but, otherwise, your academic record demonstrates academic consistency or steady improvement, you may still be considered.
 The type of coursework completed is also factored in by application reviewers.

 The decision date is the earliest date that you may receive an update about your application and participation status.
 Changes to your status can also be viewed on your study abroad account.
 If you do not receive a status update by the decision date, it means your application is still being considered.

-Once your application status changes to “Accepted”, you will receive an email prompting you to log in to the study abroad site.
+Once your application status changes to “Accepted”, you will receive an email prompting you to log into MyGlobal.
 There are three status possibilities: accepted, not accepted, and waitlisted.